makism/dyconnmap/INSTALL.md

 The following software is required for `dyconnmap` to work properly:

 1. Python 3.6, or Python 3.8+
-2. NumPy
+2. numpy
-3. SciPy
+3. scipy
-4. Matplotlib
+4. maplotlib
-5. NetworkX
+5. networkx
 6. Brain Connectivity Toolbox for Python (bctpy)
-7. nose (optional)
+7. pytest (optional)

     This is required for executing the tests.